GeorgeHernandez/GeorgeHernandez/KnowThyself.md

     - ME: 90%. **I identify with kindness**, but it contributes to my feelings of guilt for not saving the world.
   - Emotionalism (fka Neuroticism)
     - Identifies people who are prone to psychological distress.
 Individuals who are high in neuroticism tend to be anxious, depressed, self-conscious, impulsive, vulnerable and display angry hostility.
 Higher Highs.
 Lower Lows.
-    - ME: 70%. **Alas, I have [dysthymia](https://en.wikipedia.org/wiki/Dysthymia)** and sadly it has gotten stronger over the years.
+    - ME: 70%. **I have [dysthymia](https://en.wikipedia.org/wiki/Dysthymia)** and got stronger over the years but I'm learning to manage it.
   - Extroversion
     - Gregarious, outgoing, sociable, projecting one's personality outward.
 The opposite of extroversion is introversion.
 Extroversion has shown to share certain genetic markers with substance abuse.
 Extroversion is associated with various regions of the prefrontal cortex and the amygdala.
     - High: Respond positively to the stimuli of more people.
 Outward focus.
     - Low: Respond negatively to the stimuli of more people.
 Inward focus.
-    - ME: 20%. **I identify as a fox**: A hidden forest creature.
+    - ME: 20%. **I identify as a fox**: 🦊 A hidden forest creature.
 My introversion is not as much a hangup as it used to be.
 I find that I can deal with a lot of people if I have to.
-My basic advice to introverts: It is fair to comfortably invisible, but when you have something to say: Say it loud and clear.
+My basic advice to introverts: It is fair to be comfortably invisible, but when you have something to say: Say it loud and clear.
   - Agreeableness
     - Refers to a compliant, trusting, empathic, sympathetic, friendly and cooperative nature.
     - Low: Competitive.